Majorizations for probability distributions, column stochastic matrices and their linear preservers: Introduction and main results

 The main result of the paper is Theorem \ref{thm} that characterizes linear operators preserving strong majorization for column stochastic matrices.
-Despite the fact that strong majorization in general can also be reduced to column stochastic matrices, and despite the simplicity of the reduction, we obtain a richer structure of the preservers.
+Despite the fact that strong majorization in general can also be reduced to column stochastic matrices, and despite the simplicity of the reduction, we obtain a richer structure of preservers.

 Notably, this problem turns out to be more complicated than other similar matrix majorization preserver problems in the following sense.
 A matrix operator on $M_{n, m}$ can be decomposed in a standard way into $m^2$ linear operators on $\RR^n$, see Definition \ref{def:decomposition}.
-In the case of preservers of majorizations for real or for $(0, 1)$-matrices, the $m^2$ components of the operator preserve the respective majorization in the vector case.
+In the case of preservers of majorizations for real or for $(0, 1)$-matrices, the $m^2$ components of the operator leave invariant the respective majorization in the vector case.
 This approach already gives a strong necessary condition which goes a long way toward solving the characterization problem.

-In the case of column stochastic matrices, however, we cannot claim that the components of a preserver preserves majorization for $n\times 1$ column stochastic matrices, i.e. probability distributions.
+In the case of column stochastic matrices, however, we cannot claim that the components of a preserver leave invariant majorization for $n\times 1$ column stochastic matrices, i.e. probability distributions.
 Indeed, as we see from Theorem \ref{thm} and Example \ref{ex:last}, this is not the case.
-However, we find that these operators must preserve majorization for zero sum vectors.
+However, we find that these operators must preserve majorization for zero-sum vectors.
 The concise characterization of such operators is found in Theorem \ref{thm:0}.
 This result provides better insight into the nature of Ando's classical operators, showing that they emerge as two particular cases of this natural and simple general structure.

 The rest of the paper is organized as follows.
 Section \ref{sec:Basic} contains several additional notions of majorization and preliminary results.
 In Section \ref{sec:Reduction} we show how majorization can be reduced to column stochastic matrices.
-Section \ref{sec:1} provides characterization of linear preservers of majorization for probability distributions.
-Linear preservers of strong majorization for column stochastic matrices are characterized in Section \ref{sec:Result}.
-Section \ref{sec:0} solves the prerequisite problem of characterizing linear preservers of majorization for zero sum vectors.
-Finally, Section \ref{sec:Conclusion} presents several concluding observations and open problems.
+Section \ref{sec:1} provides a characterization of linear preservers of majorization for probability distributions.
+Section \ref{sec:0} solves the prerequisite problem of characterizing linear preservers of majorization for zero-sum vectors.
+The characterization of linear preservers of strong majorization for column stochastic matrices is the main result of the paper that can be found in Section \ref{sec:Result}.